All Episodes

 There's nothing from the Republicans.

-I guarantee you, if some senator or Congressman called a press conference today to raise hell about this, they would get coverage.
+I guarantee you, if some senator or congressman called a press conference today to raise hell about this, they would get coverage.

 There is no question.

-I guarantee that uh that they would get coverage.
+I guarantee that they would get coverage.

-A little more on this, but I got to take a break here because of the constraints of time.
+There's a little more on this, but I got to take a break here because of the constraints of time.

 Glad you're with us today, folks.